 DAY 1: CUSCO – PATABAMBA – HUCHUY QOSQO

-You will be picked up from your hotel at 6am and drive in our private transport to the village of Patabamba (3,800m/12,467ft), only 1 hour from Cusco.
+Your guide will pick you up from your hotel at 6am and you will drive in our private transport to the village of Patabamba (3,800m/12,467ft), only 1 hour from Cusco.
 Once we arrive, we start our first hike uphill for the next 3 hours to get to the highest point of the trek (4,200m/13,779ft).
-From there, we have amazing views of the surrounding snowcapped mountains and valleys.
+From there, we have amazing views of the surrounding snow-capped mountains and valleys.
 We head down to the village of Pucamarca and spend time at the Inca ruins there.
-Then, we follow the original Inca trail into the Inca city of Huchuy Qosqo where we have time to explore before hiking to our Host’s House.
-Our guide will introduce us to our host family who will show us our room for the night which has incredible views of the surrounding areas and the Inca city.
+Then, we follow the original Inca trail into the Inca city of Huchuy Qosqo where we have time to explore before hiking to our guesthouse.
+Our guide will introduce you to your host family who will show us your room for the night, where you will have incredible views of the surrounding areas and the Inca city.
 In the afternoon, we will enjoy afternoon tea, and later have dinner with our host family!
-This evening, we will enjoy the endless stars, uninterupted by city lights, and our guide will teach us the Inca’s constellations.
+This evening, we will enjoy the endless stars, uninterrupted by city lights, and our guide will teach us about the Inca constellations.

-- Meals: Lunch Box – Afternoon Tea Time – Dinner
+- Meals: Picnic Lunch – Afternoon Tea Time – Dinner

 - Accommodation: Homestay at a local family’s home with a proper toilet

 DAY 2: HUCHUY QOSCO – OLLANTAYTAMBO – AGUAS CALIENTES

 We have a nice breakfast before our guided tour of the Huchuy Qosqo Inca City where you will explore incredible Inca buildings, sacred temples, farming terraces, storehouses and water system.
 After you have had time to see everything, we walk downhill for 2 hours to Lamay.
 Our private van will take us to Urubamba, where we will have lunch.